Laoode/Theft_Detection/README.md

     <li>🔄 <strong>Video Preprocessing</strong>: CCTV video recordings will be preprocessed to optimize image quality and proportions.</li>
     <li>📊 <strong>Detection Visualization</strong>: Thief detection and ROI are visually displayed in the video footage, helping users understand the events taking place.</li>
 </ul>

+<h2 align="left">✍ Explanation Code</h2>

+<p>In this tutorial, I explain the code for building an Automatic Thief Detection system using CCTV footage.
+The tutorial walks through the implementation of the code demonstrated above, which utilizes YOLOv5 object detection along with Region of Interest (ROI) selection to detect potential thieves.
+Watch the full tutorial on YouTube for a step-by-step explanation and demonstration.</p>